WintonCentre/python-fuzzy-plots/README.md

 Python 3.4+

 ## Usage and Examples - Jupyter Notebook
-Best way to see usage are [jupyter notebook examples](examples/unemployment_example.ipynb).
+Best way to see usage is through the [jupyter notebook examples](examples/unemployment_example.ipynb).

-Local copy can also be run which allows modification.
+To access a local editable copy in Jupyter notebooks, you may need to install Jupyter first.
-In terminal:
+In a terminal:
 ```
 pip install jupyter